Search engine optimisation (SEO): more visitors on your website

 • Each keyword group from step 1 should have its own page.

 • Use a logical structure on your website.
-For example: if you sell furniture, only use general categories like 'sofas' and 'tables' in the main menu.
-On the underlying pages, you can provide information about 'two-seater sofas' or 'coffee tables'.
+For example: if you sell furniture, only use broad categories like 'sofas' and 'tables' in the main menu.
+On the underlying pages, you can provide information about, for example, 'two-seater sofas' or 'coffee tables'.

 • Make sure that all pages can be reached via at least 1 page on your website besides the main menu.
 In other words, if a visitor is looking at the page about 'sofas', make sure they can click through to an underlying page about 'two-seater sofas' via a hyperlink.

-• Ask friends and customers to test your website to see whether the layout makes sense and they can find everything.
+• Ask friends and customers to test your website to see whether the layout makes sense and they can find everything they look for.

 3. Use copy, metadata, and images

 Search engines determine what your website is about by looking at the copy, metadata, and images on it.
-To optimise your website, make sure your main keywords (see tip 1) can be found in all three.
+To optimise your website, make sure your main keywords (see tip 1) can be found in all 3 places.
 You do so using your content management system (CMS).

 4. Add hyperlinks